1560800/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of X direction gradient and S color channel thresholds to generate a binary image using a function called `CombineBinary()` in the 5th code cell (In[5]:) of `P4.ipynb`.
+I used a combination of X direction gradient and S color channel thresholds to generate a binary image using a function called `CombineBinary()` .
 Here's an example of my output for this step:

 <div style="text-align:center"><br/>
 <img src="./output_images/combined_binary/combined_binary4.png"><br/>